-Answer: Your situation is akin to a parent whose unlicensed teenager takes the family car for a spin and crashes.
-It depends upon the details of your auto insurance policy if the accident will be covered or not.
+Answer: Your situation resembles a parent whose unlicensed teenager takes the family car for a spin and crashes.
+It depends upon the details of your auto insurance policy if the accident is covered.

-In general, auto insurers require that you not only disclose all regular operators of your car, but also all household members of a certain age (driving age in your state usually) – whether the individuals are licensed or not.
-(See “Who can drive your car?”)
+In general, auto insurers require that you disclose not only all regular operators of your car but also all household members of a certain age (driving age in your state usually) – whether the individuals are licensed or not.

 How household members who aren’t licensed are listed on the policy can vary depending upon the car insurance company.
-Some auto insurers mark unlicensed drivers as “unlicensed,” and if they aren’t going to be rated on, then the person will also be marked as “unrated” so that the individual won’t affect your car insurance rates.
+Some auto insurers mark unlicensed drivers as “unlicensed.”
+If they aren’t going to be rated, then the person will also be marked as “unrated” so that the individual won’t affect your car insurance rates.

-The incident may be covered if your insurance company was aware of your spouse and had her on the policy as unrated, due to her lack of a driver’s license, then it’s very possible that the incident will be covered.
+The incident may be covered if your insurance company knew your spouse and had her on the policy as unrated due to her lack of a driver’s license.

-If you had failed to inform your car insurance provider that you had a spouse, then it could assert that there was misrepresentation on your part.
-In many states, car insurance companies are able to deny claims and cancel your policy if a material misrepresentation is found.
+If you had failed to inform your car insurance provider that you had a spouse, it could assert that there was misrepresentation on your part.
+In many states, car insurance companies can deny claims and cancel your policy if a material misrepresentation is found.

-If your spouse were specifically excluded from your policy, then you should know from the language of the exclusion form that this incident wouldn’t be covered.
+If your spouse were explicitly excluded from your policy, then you should know from the language of the exclusion form that this incident wouldn’t be covered.

 If your wife is covered in this instance by your auto insurance policy, then if she is found at fault the damages she caused others would be covered by your liability insurance (bodily injury and property damage).
 You would need collision coverage to make a claim for damage to your vehicle, and the deductible would be due.

-It appears your wife wants to drive, so she needs to get a valid license.
-To help get the best rates for both of you on one household auto insurance policy, start comparison shopping now.
-Shopping around for the cheapest rates will be important whether your wife is newly licensed or reinstating her license after a suspension or revocation.
+If your wife wants to drive, she must get a valid license.
+Start comparison shopping now to get the best rates for both of you on one household auto insurance policy.